olivierlacan/olivierlacan.com/_posts/2022-02-22-rails-on-ipad.md

 alt="Look at that iPad running a Rails app" %}

 The day I first held an iPad in my hands on April 3rd, 2010 I dreamed of being able to do what I'm doing right now.
-It was been possible to have a partial development environment in the browser for many years.
+It has been possible to have a partial development environment in the browser for many years.
 A huge part of Heroku's appeal when it launched...
 [14 YEARS AGO][heroku] was to allow Ruby effortless Ruby development in "the cloud".

-And yet here I am on a weekend, [giddily tweeting][tweet] about how I managed to get [GitHub Codespaces][codespaces] to run a *full* Ruby on Rails development environment on my iPad... in the Safari web browser... inside Codespaces.
-And then realizing it can't talk to Postgres until basically starting a friendly Twitter mob to figure out how to fix it, [until I did][fixed].
-With the help of excellent folks like [Alyss Noland][alyss], [Avdi Grimm][avdi], [Benjamin Wood][wood], [Justin Bowen][bowen], and more kind and patient folks who understand Docker networking much better than I do.
+This weekend I [giddily tweeted][tweet] that I managed to get [GitHub Codespaces][codespaces] to run a *full* Ruby on Rails development environment on my iPad.

+Truly it wasn't until I started a friendly Twitter mob to figure out how to properly [talk to Postgres][fixed], but with the help of kind Internet folks like [Alyss Noland][alyss], [Avdi Grimm][avdi], [Benjamin Wood][wood], and [Justin Bowen][bowen] it all worked out

-Yes yes, enough preamble, let's space some code.
+So maybe you'd like to develop a Rails app on your iPad too?
+Or maybe an Elixir, Python, .NET, or even a Swift one?

-## How to develop a Rails app in the comfort of your browser
+## Developing an app in the comfort of your iPad browser

 First, since Codespaces is a GitHub feature.
 You're going to need a [GitHub account].
 Yes, I'm not going to make any assumptions here.
 Skip